-If you’re trying to get the best deal on a color laser printer over the long haul, Lexmark is the brand to go with.
-Their laser printers are efficient and relatively cheap, and their toner cartridges and ink is an incredibly cost effective solution, especially for larger workplaces with high demand.
+If you’re looking to get the best deal on a color laser printer over the long haul, Lexmark is the brand to go with.
+Their laser printers are efficient and relatively cheap, and their toner cartridges and ink are an incredibly cost-effective solution, especially for larger workplaces with high demand.

-Brother is a manufacturer that are known for providing middle of the road laser printers, and they’re proof that fast isn’t always better.
-With a high duty cycle, good image quality, and a durably engineered design, it’s the best laser printer for all more serious business needs.
+Brother is a manufacturer known for providing middle-of-the-road laser printers, and they are proof that speed isn’t always the be-all and end-all.
+With a high duty cycle, good image quality, and a durably engineered design, their laser printers are best for more serious business needs.

 Do Color Laser Printers Print Good Photos?

 A laser printer actually does a pretty impressive job of printing out photos.
 And while they won’t hit the level of quality resolution that you’d find in a dedicated photo printer, they tend to be significantly cheaper.
 A laser printer can even be a reasonable alternative for some professional photographers.If you liked our article on color laser printers, please share and comment below what your favorite product is.